 The ash itself that is produced when trash is burned often contains mercury, lead, chromium, and arsenic.
 “Garden vegetables can absorb and accumulate these metals, which can make them dangerous to eat.
 Children playing in the yard or garden can incidentally ingest soil containing these metals.
 Also, rain can wash the ash into groundwater and surface water, contaminating drinking water and food.”
 This is not even mentioning the population of garbage-pickers who are putting their health on the line while sorting municipal wastes.

 The good news about the future of Morocco’s MSW management is that the World Bank has allocated $271.3 million to the Moroccan government to develop a municipal waste management plan.
-The plan’s details include restoring around 80 landfill sites, improving trash pickup services, and increasing recycling by 20%, all by the year 2020.
+The plan’s details include restoring around 80 landfill sites, improving trash pickup services, and increasing recycling by 20%.
 While this reform is expected to do wonders for the urban population one can only hope the benefits of this reform trickle down to the 43% of the Moroccan population living in rural areas, like those who are living in my village.

 Needless to say, even with Morocco’s movement toward a safer and more environmentally friendly MSW management system there is still an enormous population of people including children and the elderly who this reform will overlook.
 Until more is done, including funding initiatives and an increase in education, these people will continue to be exposed to hazardous living conditions because of unsuitable funding, infrastructure and education.

 The World Factbook Africa: Morocco.
 (2013, 8/22/2013).
 The World Factbook.
 Retrieved 11/02/2013, from https://www.cia.gov/library/publications/the-world-factbook/geos/mo.html

 Morocco: Municipal Solid Waste Sector.
 (2013).
 World Bank Report